annabeleng/addressbook-level3/doc/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons.
 3. Should come with automated unit tests and open source code.
 4. Should favor DOS style commands over Unix-style commands.
-5. User should be able to get a response within 5 seconds of keying in command
+5. Should be able to get a response within 5 seconds of keying in command
-6. This system should be protected against hackers/other users for privacy
+6. Should be protected against hackers/other users for privacy

 ## Appendix D : Glossary